Bradford C. Mank

-- Data Breaches, IdentityTheft and Article III Standing: Will the Supreme Court Resolve the Split in the Circuits?, 92 Notre Dame L. Rev. (forthcoming 2016)
+- Data Breaches, IdentityTheft and Article III Standing: Will the Supreme Court Resolve the Split in the Circuits?, 92 Notre Dame L. Rev. (2016)

-- Does a House of Congress Have Standing Over Appropriations?: The House of Representatives Challenges the Affordable Care Act, 19 University of Pennsylvania Journal of Constitutional Law (forthcoming 2016-2017)
+- Does a House of Congress Have Standing Over Appropriations?: The House of Representatives Challenges the Affordable Care Act, 19 University of Pennsylvania Journal of Constitutional Law (2016-2017)

-- Article III Standing for Private Plaintiffs Challenging Greenhouse Gas Regulations, 53 San Diego L. Rev. (forthcoming 2016)
+- Article III Standing for Private Plaintiffs Challenging Greenhouse Gas Regulations, 53 San Diego L. Rev. (2016)

 - Essay, Standing to View Other People’s Land: The D.C.
 Circuit’s Divided Decision in Sierra Club v.
 Jewell, 40 Columbia Journal of Environmental Law 305 (2015) (published 7/2015)